Nom Nom logo

 When things get too soft, the stool becomes mushy and liquidy, and your dog’s business will start to lose its form, resembling anything from a pile of mashed potatoes (sorry) to a pile of melted soft serve (REALLY sorry).

-A few words of advice on diarrhea: If your dog is prone to serious bouts, our Full Spectrum probiotics can reduce the risk of future diarrhea in dogs.
-Probiotics are also worth considering if your dog frequently takes antibiotics to help treat their upsets — antibiotics can help your dog find some relief, but can also wreak havoc on your dog’s gut, leaving them vulnerable to additional GI stress.
+A few words of advice on diarrhea: Probiotics are worth considering if your dog is prone to diarrhea or frequently takes antibiotics to help treat their upsets — antibiotics can help your dog find some relief, but can also wreak havoc on your dog’s gut, leaving them vulnerable to additional GI stress.
 Research indicates that probiotics support a healthy gut microbiome and overall wellness, which may help prevent or counteract the negative impact of antibiotics on the gut.

 It’s also been found that in many cases of chronic diarrhea, dogs respond well to dietary therapies such as feeding a highly digestible diet, adding a novel protein source or supplementing their diet with fiber.
 We’ve found that Nom Nom is more digestible than a traditional kibble diet, on top of having clear-cut ingredients with no artificial fillers, which makes fresh diets a smart choice to try for dogs with sensitive stomachs or known food sensitivities.